 The course encourages you to develop your knowledge and understanding of the major religious traditions, other religious traditions and contemporary secular philosophies.
 Our strong relationship with communities in West London, representing the Buddhist, Christian, Hindu, Jewish, Muslim and Sikh faiths provides an invaluable resource.
 You will also examine practical strategies for enabling religious studies to contribute to pupils’ spiritual, moral, social and cultural development.

 Embedded in a school from the beginning of the course, you will receive central training at the SCITT one day a week, enabling you to make immediate links between taught sessions and school experience.
 These are delivered by outstanding current practitioners with the support of experienced and specially trained school mentors.
 The course is active and demanding, including simulations of classroom activities, group sessions and exploring the latest research in pedagogy.

 The course is supported by the expertise of Roehampton University who provide teaching and academic support for a PGCE (M), library access and taught sessions by subject tutors.
-Written assignments give you the opportunity to explore the most recent developments into teaching and learning and to research an aspect of your practice in school.
+Written assignments give you the opportunity to explore the most recent developments in the teaching of religious studies and to research an aspect of your practice in school.